DjikstraCS/MVC-Web-Crawler/README.md

 # MVC-Web-Crawler
 Web scraper buildt with Selenium and firefox, complete with GUI and everything.

-Can crawl dba.dk for deals.
+Could crawl dba.dk for deals.

 I build this back in 2018 in order to scavange dba.dk for deals automatically.
 They have a great buildt-in feature now.